MahdiMz80/gist-manager/devleague/gist-manager-react/README.md

 =====================

 ## Introduction
-Build a web app that allows people to manage their Github Gists all from one place.
-Your web app should be able to add, edit and delete Gists stored on their Github account.
-Your application will be a client side application using the Github API in order to persist data to the users
+Gist Manager allows people to manage their Github Gists all from one place.
+This web app allows people to add, edit and delete Gists stored on their Github account.

 ## Install and Running
 **NOTE!** Use the latest version of Node, 4.x.x.